 Keaton Epps was named as an assistant head coach for Coach Mulitalo in 2018.
-He completed his first season as the recruiting coordinator and defensive line coach at Southern Virginia.
+He completed his first season (2017) as the recruiting coordinator and defensive line coach at Southern Virginia.

 Before Southern Virginia, Epps served as the defensive line coach at Clayton HS in Clayton, N.C.
 Before coaching at Clayton High, he competed at Minot State in 2015, 2016 as a defensive end and long snapper where he was elected defensive line captain, and earned Myles Brand All-Academic Distinction Award.
 He earned a master's in business management at Minot State.

 Prior to Minot State, Epps was a member of the Southern Virginia football program.
 The Wake Forest, North Carolina, native played in 10 games in 2013 and had 28 solo tackles and 23 tackle assists, earning 8.5 sacks for a loss of 46 yards.
 He also had two forced fumbles and five pass breakups on the year.

 For his achievements, he was named to the 2013 All-USCAA first team and to the second team defense of the Roanoke Times College Division All-State football team.
 In the classroom, Epps was named USCAA All-Academic and a 2013 Capital One Academic All-District recipient.

 He also made the 2014 spring semester president’s and provost’s lists and was named to the 2013-14 VaSID Academic All-State team.
 He graduated from Southern Virginia with a degree in Spanish.

 Epps joined the program in the spring of 2013 after transferring from Snow College in Ephraim, Utah.
 He served a mission for The Church of Jesus Christ of Latter-day Saints in Santa Rosa, California.

 Keaton and his wife, Lillian, a former member of the women’s lacrosse program at Southern Virginia, have one son, Paxton.